 2020's new taxes, regulations to clobber small businesses

-NEW YORK (AP) — Small business owners have plenty of changes to deal with as 2020 begins — higher labor costs for many companies, and some owners will discover that they have to comply with new laws that aren’t on the books in their own states.
+NEW YORK (AP) — Small business owners have plenty of changes to deal with as 2020 begins — higher labor costs for many companies and some owners will discover that they have to comply with new laws that aren’t on the books in their own states.

 Continue Reading Below

 As of Jan.
-1, there are higher minimum wages in a quarter of the states, and new federal overtime rules.
+1, there are higher minimum wages in a quarter of the states and new federal overtime rules.
 The IRS has new W-4 forms owners will need to get used to.
 Plastic bags are on their way out at stores and other businesses in a growing number of places around the country.
 And California has new laws on freelancers and consumer privacy that can affect out-of-state companies.

 A look at a handful of the 2020 changes in federal, state and local laws and regulations: